cschnaudt/cschnaudt.github.io/_pages/cv.md

 * 08/2017-05/2020: Post-Doc and Project Manager, GESIS - Leibniz Institute for the Social Sciences

-* 10/2014-07/2017: Research Associate, University of Bielefeld and Mannheim Centre for European Social Research (MZES)
+* 10/2014-07/2017: Research Associate, University of Bielefeld and Mannheim Centre for European Social Research

 * 09/2009-10/2015: PhD Candidate and Lecturer, University of Mannheim